Funerals

 We at St. Anthony of Padua want to express our sympathy at the loss of your loved one.
 Our faith reminds us that our Lord is the God of all consolation!
 He comforts us in all our afflictions, and enables us to comfort those who grieve with the same consolation we have received from Him.
 May our compassionate Lord be with you in a special way during this time of grief.

-If you need to contact us in an emergency please call 352 588-3081, if this is outside of office hours select the option to contact a priest on call. or by filling out the Funeral contact form, this form goes directly to the Pastor or priest on call
+If you need to contact us in an emergency please call 352 -588-3081.
+If this is outside of office hours select the option to contact a priest on call. or by filling out the Funeral contact form, this form goes directly to the Pastor or priest on call.
+During office hours please call the office so that we can immediately assist you.

 The Church, through its funeral rites, commends the dead to God’s merciful love.
 During our funeral rites, especially at the celebration of the Eucharistic sacrifice, the Christian community affirms and expresses the union of the Church on earth with the Church in heaven in the one great communion of saints.
 The celebration of the Christian funeral brings hope and consolation to the living.
 While proclaiming the Gospel of Jesus Christ and witnessing to Christian hope in the resurrection, the funeral rites also recall to all who take part in them, God’s mercy and meet the human need to turn always to God in times of crisis, while we hold each other in prayer.
-Your first step is to contact us with the details of the deceased we ask that you fill out the online funneral contact form, then down load the funneral planning sheet that is located further down this page.
+Your first step is to contact us with the details of the deceased.
+If you have not already done so, please complete the Funeral Contact Form.
+Then download the Funeral Planning Sheet that is located further down this page.

 Funeral Procedures and Protocol

 St. Anthony of Padua Catholic Church is staffed from 9:00 am to 3:00 pm Monday through Thursday, 9:00 am -12:00 noon on Friday.
 When the parish office is closed, please follow phone prompts for an emergency.
-The on-call priest will respond to the call as soon as possible. or fill in the funeral contact form that will come directly to the office and the priest on call.
+The on-call priest will respond to the call as soon as possible.
+Please complete the Funeral Contact Form, which will also notify the office and priest that you need to speak with us.

 Funerals with a Funeral Director

-The standard procedure for a funeral at St. Anthony of Padua Catholic Church is that a funeral director (funeral home or mortuary) work with St. Anthony’s parish staff to set up the details of the visitation, funeral Mass or liturgy and interment.
-Funeral directors are very helpful to the parish in that they arrange for the times of the events, assist in setting up for the visitation, if it is held at St. Anthony’s, and help the family in coordinating the interment.
-They also provide valuable assistance with programs, easels and tables for pictures and memory displays, and guest books.
+The standard procedure for a funeral at St. Anthony of Padua Catholic Church is that a funeral director (funeral home or mortuary) work with St. Anthony’s parish staff to plan the funeral date/time for the funeral mass and internment (burial).
+Funeral directors are very helpful to the parish.
+In addition to helping set the date, they also provide valuable assistance with programs, easels and tables for pictures and guest books.
 Normally the procedure is that, after news of death, the funeral home is contacted first.
 The funeral home will then contact St. Anthony’s to determine possible times and dates for a funeral Mass/Liturgy.
 The family will meet with the funeral director and confirm the date/time of the funeral.
-Family members should then do two things, first contact St. Anthony’s to arrange for a meeting with the priest or deacon who will preside at the funeral.
-This is to finalize the choice of scripture readings, hymns, and other details of the funeral liturgy.
-Second fill out the funeral planning sheet that can be found on this page by scrolling down.
+At this point, if you have not completed the Funeral Contact Sheet, you should do so.
+The system will notify our office that you have completed this form and someone from our office will contact you.
+While you are waiting for our call, you can begin completing the Funeral Planning Sheet.

 Recommended Funeral Stipends

 The following suggested stipends/fees are based on services rendered by St. Anthony's staff.
-[In case of financial hardship, please talk with the pastor.]
+[In case of financial hardship, please talk with the parish staff member who is planning the funeral with you.]

 - Church $175.00